TeamRizu/outfox-wikijs/dev/actors/actortypes/actor.md

 If one wants to pass custom parameters into the command, a single table has to be used to wrap every parameter passed.

-These command functions generally take two paramters: The actor calling the function (often called `self`), and the parameters table passed into the command.
-The paramters table is optional.
+These command functions generally take two parameters: The actor calling the function (often called `self`), and the parameters table passed into the command.
+The parameters table is optional.

 ```lua
 self:playcommand("Action", { --[[Values are added here like a regular table.]] })